 The department takes full advantage of Houston’s art museums: visits to the Menil Collection, the Museum of Fine Arts, and other art institutions are a regular feature of our courses.
 Our department also offers travel opportunities that allow students to explore art and architecture far beyond Rice’s immediate neighborhood.
 Our majors, together with a department professor, travel to New York City each spring to study the city’s art and architecture, and our “HART in the World” course, offered every other year, takes students to a major international metropolis for a three-week intensive May seminar.
-Past classes have visited Istanbul, Rome, and Rio de Janeiro, and future sessions are planned in London, Berlin, and Xi'an, China.
+Past classes have visited Istanbul, Rome, Rio de Janeiro, and London, and future sessions are planned in Berlin and Xi'an, China.

 To foster professional experience and independent research, the department offers a wide range of fellowships and grants.
 These enable students to pursue independent research across the globe and to serve as interns at local museums working closely with world-class curators and collections.